Henri Lansbury

 Henri George Lansbury (born 12 October 1990) is an English former professional footballer who played as a midfielder.

-Throughout his career, he played for Arsenal, where he ascended from the club's academy, in addition to spells with sides Scunthorpe United, Watford, Norwich City, Aston Villa FC, West Ham United and Nottingham Forest, Bristol City and Luton Town.
+Throughout his career, he played for Arsenal, where he ascended from the club's academy, in addition to spells with sides Scunthorpe United, Watford, Norwich City, Aston Villa, West Ham United and Nottingham Forest, Bristol City and Luton Town.
 He achieved consecutive promotions to the Premier League in 2010–11 with Norwich and 2011–12 with West Ham.

-Lansbury also played for England as a youth international.
+Lansbury is a former England youth international, winning 16 caps for the under-21 side.